cwarny/PrototypicalNetworks/README.md

         test.tsv
 ```

 * The `tasks` folder is used for meta-testing on a variety of tasks.
-A task can refer to a 1P domain or a 3P skill.
-For a 1P task, the training data consists in the goldens for that task (domain).
-For a 3P task, the training data consists in the interaction model of that task (skill).
+Training data for a task is synthetic.
 The tasks used in meta-testing can be disjoint (`--disjoint`) or not from those used during meta-training.
-Test data during meta-testing is annotated customer live traffic.
+Test data during meta-testing consist in real utterances.

 ## Model

-* `/apollo/env/HoverboardDefaultMLPS3Tool/bin/mlps3 cp -r s3://blu-core-model-training-eu/snl/models/huggingface ~/.cache`
+* Install HuggingFace
 * Updated config file: `emacs <yaml config file>`
 * `python scripts/train_model.py -c <yaml config file>`